 {338}

-On Discipline
+ON DISCIPLINE

-*[It is well to note that this short paper, printed from notes of a discourse at a meeting (1841), refers to the spirit animating the individual in dealing with evil.
+[It is well to note that this short paper, printed from notes of a discourse at a meeting (1841), refers to the spirit animating the individual in dealing with evil.
 The putting evil out is assumed; as the word of God expressly commands it.
-We are bound to keep God&#8217;s house clean, to look diligently lest any man fail of the grace of God, lest there be amongst us such or such, to judge them that are within, and put out the wicked.
+We are bound to keep God's house clean, to look diligently lest any man fail of the grace of God, lest there be amongst us such or such, to judge them that are within, and put out the wicked.
 But this is a proving of ourselves to be clean.
 God will have the place of His dwelling clean.
 The question of withdrawing from evildoers, a positive commandment of the word, is not touched.
-The object of the tract is the spirit in which discipline is to be exercised.]*
+The object of the tract is the spirit in which discipline is to be exercised].

-We ought to remember what we are in ourselves, when we talk about exercising discipline&#8212;it is an amazingly solemn thing.
+We ought to remember what we are in ourselves, when we talk about exercising discipline -- it is an amazingly solemn thing.
 When I reflect, that I am a poor sinner, saved by mere mercy, standing only in Jesus Christ for acceptance, in myself vile, it is, evidently, an awful thing to take discipline into my own hands.
 Who can judge save God?
 This is my first thought.

-Here I stand, as nothing, in the midst of persons dear to the Lord, whom I must look upon and esteem better than myself, in the consciousness of my own sinfulness and nothingness before the Lord; and to talk of exercising discipline!&#8212;it is a very solemn thought indeed to my own mind; it presses on me peculiarly.
-Only one thing gets me out of that feeling, and that is the prerogative of *love.* When love is really in exercise, it cares for nothing but the accomplishment of its object.
+Here I stand, as nothing, in the midst of persons dear to the Lord, whom I must look upon and esteem better than myself, in the consciousness of my own sinfulness and nothingness before the Lord; and to talk of exercising discipline! -- it is a very solemn thought indeed to my own mind; it presses on me peculiarly.
+Only one thing gets me out of that feeling, and that is the prerogative of *love*.
+When love is really in exercise, it cares for nothing but the accomplishment of its object.
 Look at it in the Lord Jesus, no matter what stood in the way, on He went.
 This is the only thing that can rightly relieve the spirit from the sense of an altogether false position in the exercise of discipline.
 The moment I get out of that, it is a monstrous thing.
-Though the subject-matter of conduct be righteousness, that which sets it going is love&#8212;love in exercise, to secure, at all cost of pain to itself, the blessing of holiness in the church.
+Though the subject-matter of conduct be righteousness, that which sets it going is love -- love in exercise, to secure, at all cost of pain to itself, the blessing of holiness in the church.
 It is not a position of superiority in the flesh.
 (See @Matthew 23: 8 - 11.)
-The character of discipline as &#8220;master&#8221; we have not at all.
-Though influenced by love to maintain righteousness, and stimulated to a jealous watchful care one over another, we must ever remember that, after all, &#8220;to his own master&#8221; our brother &#8220;standeth or falleth,&#8221; @Romans 14: 4.
+The character of discipline as "master" we have not at all.
+Though influenced by love to maintain righteousness, and stimulated to a jealous watchful care one over another, we must ever remember that, after all, "to his own master" our brother "standeth or falleth", @Romans 14: 4.
 Love alone guides it, and the service of love displays

 {339}